What budget for activities and outings Barbados?

 Eating out in Barbados is relatively expensive (as is the case on many islands), especially when many ingredients have to be imported.
 Expect to pay around €27 for a dish in a good restaurant.
 On the plus side, portions are quite generous and if you can't finish, you'll be offered a doggy-bag (and if you're not, don't hesitate to ask).

-Almost all establishments accept credit cards, but always carry a little cash with you, especially in the smaller establishments.
+Almost all establishments accept credit cards, but always keep some cash on you, especially in the smaller establishments.

 Like the restaurants, service is included in the bill and credit cards are widely accepted (but remember to carry some cash).
 Expect to pay at least 5 BBD for a beer, 8 BBD for a glass of rum and 10 BBD for a rum punch.